broxus/locklift/docs/src/pages/guides/setting-up-a-project.md

   3 passing (3s)
 ```

-### Sandbox
+### Local Node Sandbox (Optional)

-When running tests in a local environment, make sure to first start the local node (sandbox).
+Proxy network is used by default, if you prefer to use your own local node for testing, you can still do so.
+Make sure to first start the local node (sandbox).

 ```bash
 everdev se start